chandanurshs/Multi-Gesture/README.md

 ## Usage

-Add the file to your project.
+Add the files to your project.

-Use it like below:
+Then use it like below:

 ```swift